SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ---
-title: What's new in SharePoint 2013 search for developers ms.prod: SHAREPOINT ms.assetid: b8d69685-3612-421e-b011-50b4d580d461
+title: What's new in SharePoint search for developers ms.prod: SHAREPOINT ms.assetid: b8d69685-3612-421e-b011-50b4d580d461
 ---

-# What's new in SharePoint 2013 search for developers
+# What's new in SharePoint search for developers
-Learn about the new features available for developers in Search in SharePoint 2013.
+Learn about the new features available for developers in Search in SharePoint.
 ## Search client object model for access to Query object model functionality for online, on-premises, and mobile development
 <a name="SPSearchnew_clientOM"> </a>

-SharePoint 2013 Search includes a client object model (CSOM) that enables access to most of the Query object model functionality for online, on-premises, and mobile development.
-You can use the Search CSOM to create client applications that run on a machine that does not have SharePoint 2013 installed to return SharePoint 2013 search results.
+SharePoint Search includes a client object model (CSOM) that enables access to most of the Query object model functionality for online, on-premises, and mobile development.
+You can use the Search CSOM to create client applications that run on a machine that does not have SharePoint installed to return SharePoint search results.

-The Search CSOM includes a Microsoft .NET Framework managed client object model and JavaScript object model, and it is built on SharePoint 2013.
+The Search CSOM includes a Microsoft .NET Framework managed client object model and JavaScript object model, and it is built on SharePoint.
 First, client code accesses the SharePoint CSOM.
 Then, client code accesses the Search CSOM.